dustinrue/mastodon-helm-chart/README.md

 ## Contact

-You can find me @dustinrue@mastodon.dustinrue.com
+You can find me at https://mastodon.chateaude.luxe/@dustinrue